alfredjmgdev/simple-calculator_test/README.md

 You need to send a body parameter with the key "expression", is a required field.

-Note: You can also use swagger to make the request using the the link in the "Doc" section from this readme file.
+Note: You can also use swagger to make the request using the the link in the "Doc" section in this readme file.

 ## Test